kiratech/labs/Building-Castles/DevSecOps-Pipeline-SonarQube.md

    Ensure that for the `SONAR_TOKEN` variable the `Mask variable` option is selected.

-4. Modify the CI lab of `myproject` by involving Sonarqube, adding this cose to `.gitlab-ci.yml`:
+4. Modify the CI lab of `myproject` by involving Sonarqube, adding this content to `.gitlab-ci.yml`:

    ```yaml
    stages: